jgarcia162/FlappyBird/README.md

 # Paloma
-Simple replica of the popular Flappy Bird game
+Simple replica of the popular Flappy Bird game, with a city twist

 A very basic Android replica of the popular Flappy Bird game.